 All one must mention is Frozen and it is instantly recognizable by everyone.
 Can anyone recall a memorable Barbie movie?
 I think not.

 Frozen is a story of grieving, self-isolation, protectiveness, deceit, sisterly love and sacrifice.
 The swirling winds and the icy cold goes through us.
-We shiver watching Kristoff galloping on his Reindeer Sven through the driving snowstorm to save his beloved Anna.
-This the pivotal turning point in the movie.
+We shiver to watch Kristoff galloping on his Reindeer Sven through the driving snowstorm to save his beloved Anna.
+This is the pivotal turning point in the movie.
 Anna turns when she hears Kristoff calling her name and at the same time, she sees her beloved sister whose life is about to slip away.
 The audience holds their breath awaiting the choice that Anna will make.
 She turns away from Kristoff to save Elsa.
-There is so much emotion in this scene I confess I was a bit teary eyed!
+There is so much emotion in this scene I confess I was a bit teary-eyed!